saezlab/scheduling/README.md

 ### Preparing for the next week

-After the club meetings, those cards that should be considered for next week's schedule should manually be moved back to the `To be scheduled` column.
-Clubs in the `Scheduled` column will be ignored by the scheduling algorithm for the next week.
-(Note: This could also be automated.)
+After the club meetings, cards that were successfully scheduled are automatically removed back to the `To be scheduled` column for the next week.
+If a club should not be scheduled for the next week, it can be moved to the `Closed / Parked` column.

-Assignees should also be updated to reflect those that wish to attend the club in the following week.
+Assignees should be updated to reflect those that wish to attend the club in the following week.

 ### Parking Clubs